 The Quick Success of FMW, People Take Notice

-Meltzer continues, "Onita [shaped it] with blood, sweat, and of course, a multitude of tears.
-Onita did it in a country that few would have believed would have supported wrestling so short on skill and high on gore."
+Meltzer continues, "Onita [shaped it] with blood, sweat, and a multitude of tears.
+Onita did it in a country few believed would have supported wrestling so short on skill and high on gore."

 Terry Funk Explains the Match Philosophy of FMW:

-With Onita’s skill of self-promotion and the magazines featuring him covered in blood all over, FMW was elevated to heights where they were no longer just a local promotion but one selling out stadiums and turning people away at the doors.
-The youngster that was forced to retire from AJPW was now one of Puroresu’s premier stars, not through pure wrestling, but by any means possible!
+With Onita’s skill of self-promotion and the magazines featuring him doused in blood, FMW got elevated to heights where they were no longer just a local promotion but one selling out stadiums and turning people away at the doors.
+The youngster forced to retire from AJPW early in his career was now one of Puroresu’s premier stars, not through pure wrestling, but by any means possible!

-He hosted a party to celebrate his accomplishment of over 1,000 stitches and ironically was also hired as an AIDS awareness spokesperson due to the buckets of blood he’d shed in his matches.
+He hosted a party to celebrate his accomplishment of over 1,000 stitches.
+Ironically, he was also hired as an AIDS awareness spokesperson due to the buckets of blood spilled in his matches.
 If only the Red Cross would have seen the potential in this as well!
 So few people willingly donate blood with the promise of a mere cookie!